 The concentrations of Cs-137 in the environment are caused by several sources, in particular by fallout from the Chernobyl accident in 1986 and to a lesser extent from the atmospheric nuclear bomb tests and from discharges from nuclear reprocessing facilities in other parts of Europe.
-The concentrations of Co-60, Mn-54 and Co.58 are low, the values given are in dry weight, and there are no detectable trends.
+The concentrations of Co-60, Mn-54 and Co-58 are low and for Mn-54 and Co-58 mostly below the limit of detection.
+The values for concentrations in sediments are given in dry weight, and there are no detectable trends using ordinary trend detections methods.